andreidimaano/Isabelle/README.md

   - Typescript: While design patterns are *possible* in Javascript, Typescript allows for encapsulation.
 The added types means that we can code in an object-oriented manner rather than functionally.
   - DiscordJS : Useful API that will allow us to create the discord bot, DiscordC++ exists, however, the documentation is not as updated.
   - Riot API : The Riot API allows us to get information about a user's last-played match.
 We will be fetching user data from the Riot API and sending an embedded message in Discord.
+  - Kanye rest: An API that allows us to get random Kanye West quotes (explicit warning)
+  - Jest : testing interface for javascript
 - I/O:
   - Input: Messages sent by users in a discord server - "!!Riot [summoner name]" "!!Pomodoro [time]"
   - Output: Reply Messages sent by  the bot in a discord server